aasif-create/customer-churn-prediction-NM/README.md

 # Customer Churn Prediction using Machine Learning

-Predicting customer churn using machine learning techniques to identify hidden patterns and help businesses improve customer retention.
+This project focuses on predicting customer churn using machine learning techniques to help businesses identify customers who are likely to discontinue services and take proactive retention measures.

 ---

-## 📌 Project Overview
+## Project Summary

-Customer churn refers to customers who stop using a company’s service.
+Customer churn has a direct impact on business revenue.
-Reducing churn is critical for businesses, as retaining customers is often cheaper than acquiring new ones.

-This project builds a **machine learning model** to predict whether a customer is likely to churn based on demographic, service usage, and billing information.
+In this project, we build a machine learning model that predicts churn based on customer demographics, service usage, and billing information.

+The objective is to classify customers as **Churn** or **No Churn** using historical data and evaluate the model using standard performance metrics.

 ---

-## 🧠 Problem Statement

-- Businesses lose revenue due to customer churn.
-- Identifying **high-risk customers early** helps in taking preventive actions.
-- Manual analysis is inefficient for large datasets.

-👉 **Goal:**
-Build a predictive model that classifies customers as **Churn / No Churn** using historical data.
+## Technologies Used

+- Python
+- Pandas, NumPy
+- Matplotlib, Seaborn
+- Scikit-learn
+- Random Forest Classifier

 ---

-## 🛠️ Tech Stack & Libraries

-- **Language:** Python
-- **Data Handling:** Pandas, NumPy
-- **Visualization:** Matplotlib, Seaborn
-- **Machine Learning:** Scikit-learn
+## Methodology

+- Data preprocessing using label encoding and feature scaling
+- Feature engineering to improve model learning
+- Train-test split for model validation
-- **Model Used:** Random Forest Classifier
+- Model training using Random Forest
+- Evaluation using accuracy, confusion matrix, and ROC-AUC

 ---

-## 📂 Dataset Description
+## Results

-The dataset contains customer-level information such as:

-- Demographics (Gender, Senior Citizen)
-- Account information (Tenure, Contract Type)
-- Services used (Phone, Internet)
-- Billing details (Monthly & Total Charges)
-- Target variable: **Churn (Yes / No)**

-> A sample dataset is generated programmatically for demonstration and experimentation.
+The model performance is evaluated using:
+- Accuracy score
+- Classification report
+- Confusion matrix
+- ROC curve and AUC score

+These metrics help assess the model’s ability to correctly identify churn-prone customers.

 ---

-## ⚙️ Project Workflow

-### 1️⃣ Data Preparation
-- Created a structured dataset with equal-length columns
-- Ensured categorical and numerical balance

-### 2️⃣ Data Preprocessing
-- Converted categorical variables using **Label Encoding**
-- Handled scaling using **StandardScaler**

-### 3️⃣ Feature Engineering
-- Created new features such as:
-  - **TotalServicesUsed**
-  - **EngagementScore**
-- Improved model learning by enriching raw data

-### 4️⃣ Feature Selection
-- Removed non-informative fields like `customerID`
-- Selected relevant predictors for training

-### 5️⃣ Model Training
-- Split data into training and testing sets
-- Trained a **Random Forest Classifier**
-- Generated predictions and probabilities

-### 6️⃣ Model Evaluation
-- Accuracy Score
-- Classification Report
+## Future Scope

+- Training on real-world telecom datasets
-- Confusion Matrix
+- Hyperparameter tuning
-- ROC Curve & AUC Score
+- Comparing multiple ML models
+- Deploying the model as a web service

 ---

-## 📊 Results & Evaluation

-The model performance is evaluated using:

-- **Accuracy Score** – overall correctness
-- **Confusion Matrix** – churn vs non-churn prediction breakdown
-- **ROC Curve** – trade-off between true positive and false positive rates
-- **AUC Score** – model’s ability to distinguish classes

-Visualizations are generated to clearly interpret results.
+## Team Members

+- Mohammed Aasif
+- Mohammed Nabeel T
+- Mohammed Abuzar J
+- Mohammed Aamir T

 ---

-## 📈 Key Learnings

-- Feature engineering significantly improves prediction quality
-- Random Forest handles mixed data types effectively
-- Evaluation metrics beyond accuracy are essential in churn prediction problems
+## Project Information

+This project was developed as part of the **Naan Mudhalvan Program (Semester 4)**.

 ---

-## 🚀 Future Improvements

-- Use a real-world telecom churn dataset
-- Apply hyperparameter tuning
-- Compare multiple models (Logistic Regression, XGBoost)
-- Deploy the model using a web framework (Flask / FastAPI)

----

-## 👨‍💻 Author
+## Contact

-**Mohammed Aasif**
-Computer Science Engineering Student

 - LinkedIn: https://www.linkedin.com/in/mohammed-aasif-create
 - GitHub: https://github.com/aasif-create

----

-⭐ If you found this project useful, feel free to explore the repository and share feedback.